Keep your belongings safe when they’re in your car and see if you need personal possessions cover.

 Insurers will often have a list of items that are excluded from personal possessions cover.

-These might typically include money, credit cards, vouchers, documents and goods for business or trade.
+These typically include money, credit cards, vouchers, documents and goods for business or trade.

-Some insurers might have a limit for personal possessions cover, but also apply a further limit as a percentage value of the car.
+Most insurers have a limit for the amount covered under personal possessions, but some also apply a further limit as a percentage value of the car.

-For instance, they might cover up to £1,000 of possessions, or up to 10% of the value of the vehicle.
+For example, they might cover up to £1,000 of possessions, or up to 10% of the value of the vehicle.

 This means that if your car is worth £5,000 but £1,000-worth of possessions is stolen from it, you’d only be able to claim for £500-worth of goods.